mikey-t/dotnet-react-sandbox/README.md

 ## Local Postgres Upgrade Process

-For teams using the same project you'd want extra steps like checking out latest, manually downgrading the docker-compose postgresl version back to what it was so that dockerUp will work, then follow the instructions below.
+For teams using the same project you'd want extra steps like checking out latest, manually downgrading the docker-compose postgres version back to what it was so that dockerUp will work, then follow the instructions below.

 - navigate to project in shell
 - `npm run dockerUp`